 The Promoter of SWIFF’s Nextwave Youth Film Festival (known as Nextwave – formerly [REC] Ya Shorts Youth Film Festival) is the Screenwave International Film Festival (SWIFF).
-Nextwave is open to all entrants in regional Australia aged between 10 and 25 years.
+Nextwave is open to all entrants living anywhere in Australia between the ages of 10 and 25 years.

 Entries for 2021 are to include the item ‘PINEAPPLE’ somewhere in their film.

 All films entered must have a rating recommendation of G or PG.
 Films with excessive violence, language or nudity will not be accepted.